Hymn (album)

-Hymn is the twelfth studio album by English soprano Sarah Brightman and first since 2013's Dreamchaser.
-The five-and a half year gap between both studio albums marks Brightman's longest break between studio releases.
-This album marks Brightman's ninth studio collaboration with producer Frank Peterson.
+Hymn is the twelfth studio album by English soprano Sarah Brightman and the first since 2013's Dreamchaser.
+The five-and-a-half-year gap between two studio albums marks Brightman's longest break between studio releases.
+This album was Brightman's ninth studio collaboration with producer Frank Peterson.
 The album was released on 9 November 2018, entering at No. 1 on both the Billboard Classical Crossover Albums and overall Classical Albums, making Brightman the female artist with the most No. 1s in both charts.

 Background

 Brightman released her eleventh studio album Dreamchaser at the beginning of 2013.
-It marked a departure of her previous material by exploring new sounds and collaborating with producers Mike Hedges and Sally Herbert after twenty years of continuous work with Frank Peterson.
+It marked a departure from her previous material by exploring new sounds and collaborating with producers Mike Hedges and Sally Herbert after twenty years of continuous work with Frank Peterson.
 The album gathered acclaim from critics, some considering it Brightman's strongest work to date.
-In order to promote her new material, Sarah embarked on a two-year world tour, under the name of "Dreamchaser World Tour".
+In order to promote her new material, Sarah embarked on a two-year world tour, under the name "Dreamchaser World Tour".
 The concert tour consisted of 106 shows in twenty-three countries, becoming Brightman's second largest of her career.
 In 2015, Brightman was expected to travel to the International Space Station but cancelled the trip for personal reasons.

-In 2016 and 2017, Brightman embarked on two more concert tours: Gala: An Evening with Sarah Brightman, and Royal Christmas Gala along Gregorian and special guests.
+In 2016 and 2017, Brightman embarked on two more concert tours: Gala: An Evening with Sarah Brightman, and Royal Christmas Gala alongside Gregorian and special guests.
 Both concert tours served as a promotion of her greatest hits album Gala - The Collection.
 Recording of her new album took place during these two years.